cast-org/figuration/site/4.3/layout/grid.md

 ### Horizontal & Vertical Gutters

-`.g-*` classes can be used to control the horizontal gutter widths, for the following example we use a smaller gutter width, so there won't be a need to add the `.overflow-hidden` wrapper class.
+Use `.g-*` classes to control the horizontal and vertical grid gutters.
+In the example below, we use a smaller gutter width, so there is no need for the `.overflow-hidden` wrapper class.

 {% capture example %}
 <div class="container">